Here is the latest news about the Waimea Community Dam project

 Irrigators make funding commitment

 In the initial public offering of Waimea Irrigators Limited, Waimea Plains landowners applied for more than 3,000 water shares – raising $16.5 million of equity.
 This commitment has given the Waimea Community Dam even more certainty, allowing WIL to access low-cost debt funding through Crown Irrigation Investments Limited (CIIL), which makes their total contribution to the project $38.6 million.
 Shortly after this milestone, in April 2018 the Government confirmed its funding commitment through CIIL to the Dam Project.
 Find out more on the WIL website.

-Early Contractor Involvement to identify dam price kicks off
+Early Contractor Involvement set to conclude

 In December 2017, Tasman District Council and WIL selected a preferred contractor – Fulton Hogan and Taylors Contracting – to enter the Early Contractor Involvement process.
 Early Contractor Involvement (ECI) brings the client, designer and contractor together to complete the final design with a focus on constructability and risk minimisation, to achieve the best value for money for the investment.
 The process is scheduled to come to a conclusion in July 2018.
 Find out more here.

 Next steps for the Dam